googleinterns/voxetta/README.md

 # Voxetta

+### This is not an officially supported Google product.

 An audio recorder web application, where user is given a prompt, then reads off the prompt.
 Their recording is then stored to be used to help improve speech recognition models.